Andrew Bibby (actor)

-Andrew Bibby (born 24 October 1980 in Sydney) is an Australian former actor who played Lance Wilkinson on the Australian soap opera Neighbours in 1995, 1996–2001, 2005 and in 2022.
-He returned again briefly in 2018.
+Andrew Bibby (born 24 October 1980) is an Australian former actor, known for playing Lance Wilkinson in the soap opera Neighbours.

-Early and personal life
+Early life

+Bibby was born to Jill, a child care worker, and Ross, a draughtsman.
+He has a younger brother, Daniel.
+He grew up in the Melbourne suburbs.
 He went to Maranatha Christian School in Endeavour Hills, Melbourne, Victoria.
 After being accepted to both NIDA and WAAPA, he moved to Perth and studied acting at WAAPA between 2001 and 2003.